TeamArtisansDev/flutter-getx-scaffolding-example/README.md

 ![](https://raw.githubusercontent.com/jonataslaw/getx-community/master/get.png)

-# Flutter Getx - Scaffolding example
+# Flutter Getx - Scaffolding Example

 In this package we have used GetX state management package for flutter it includes:
 - Pages, Controllers and Bindings